PowerBiDevCamp/TranslationsBuilder/Labs/Lab 01 - Getting Started with Translation Builder.md

 <img src="./images/Lab01/media/image24.png"
 style="width:3.19497in;height:0.947in" />

 It’s easy to forget to save your changes in Power BI Desktop.
-Don’t forget any changes made by Translations Builder are just made to the data model loaded in memory.
+Be aware that any changes made by Translations Builder are just made to the data model loaded in memory.
 None of your changes are saved back to the PBIX project file until you save in Power BI Desktop.

 32. Publish the **TB-Lab01.pbix** project to push the changes to the project’s translations to the Power BI Service.